amschaal/bioshare/share.md

 Under the "Actions" column, there are a few actions that can be taken on individual files or directories:
 - Add/Edit Metadata: Add notes or comma seperated tags
 - Modify file/directory name: Just like it sounds.
 Only use alphanumeric characters, periods, underscores, or dashes.
 - Create subshare (share owner only):  For the case of a directory, create a share that links to the directory.
 The subshare will mirror exactly what is in the directory that was reshared.
-This is useful if you want to assign additional permissions for that directory only.
+This is useful if you want to assign additional s for that directory only.